 Are you looking for a low-cost lung transplant?
 Find everything about lung transplant costs in India that range from 30000 - 45000 USD.

-The estimated cost for a lung transplant in India is
+Estimated cost of a lung transplant in India

 Recovery: permanent (with ongoing management required).